 Council has a number of planned research projects to be conducted in collaboration with research partners.
 These projects aim to contribute to sustainable and responsible development of the region that is culturally appropriate.
 Other examples of projects which align with the biosphere objectives include:

-Significance of the Regional Inter-Urban Break to Traditional Owners:
+Significance of the Regional Inter-Urban Break to Traditional Owners

-As part of the IUB Outdoor Recreation Plan, Council is working with the Queensland Government to use the IUB as a pilot area to test a unique Traditional Owner engagement methodology.
+Council is working with the Queensland Government to use the IUB (Outdoor Recreation Plan) as a pilot area to test a unique Traditional Owner engagement methodology.